Compiled by Ron Rowe...Not so long ago, in a galaxy not so far away...

 space capability by targeting ground-support sites, ground-to-space

 links, or spacecraft.
-Negation will be executed when prevention fails.
+Negation will be executed when prevention

-High-priority targets include an enemy's ability to hold US and allied
+High-priority targets include an enemy's ability to hold US and

 space systems at risk.
-Negation will evolve from current concepts, which
+Negation will evolve from current concepts,

-emphasize terrestrial attacks on an adversary's ground nodes, to a full
+emphasize terrestrial attacks on an adversary's ground nodes,

 range of flexible and discriminate techniques against the most

 appropriate node.
-Acting under clear lines of authority and rules of
+Acting under clear lines of authority and rules

-engagement, USCINCSPACE will take actions necessary to meet the National
+engagement, USCINCSPACE will take actions necessary to meet the

-Command Authorities' objectives and defend our nation's vital space
+Command Authorities' objectives and defend our nation's vital

 interests.
 Actions will range from temporarily disrupting or denying